jkphl/micrometa/doc/index.md

 echo $alternateValue['value']->getLanguage(); // --> "de"
 ```

-Items provide several methods of retrieving a particular property:
+There are several methods of retrieving a particular property:

 ```php
 // Get all values for a particular property (with and without profile)